SwarnikaPriyam/Machine-Learning-and-Data-Mining-Coursework/README.md

 Three datasets, namely, Water Quality Classification, Mushroom Classification and Pyrimidine SAR (structure-activity relationship) had been considered for the Coursework.
 Also, the mountain car problem had been chosen for Reinforcement Learning.

-The datasets and required references are mentioned below:
+## References
+The datasets / mountain car problem can be found at:

 https://www.kaggle.com/adityakadiwal/water-potability